PaddlePaddle/Serving/doc/PIPELINE_SERVING.md

-## How to optimize through the timeline tool
+## How to optimize with the timeline tool

 In order to better optimize the performance, PipelineServing provides a timeline tool to monitor the time of each stage of the whole service.